hucker/pathql/AI_CONTEXT.md

 - Never use `import datetime` without aliasing, and never use `datetime` as a variable or argument name.
 - import pathlib instead of "from datetime import datetime"
 - All references to datetime classes and functions (e.g., `datetime.datetime`, `datetime.date`, `datetime.timedelta`) should be updated to use the `dt` prefix (e.g., `dt.datetime`, `dt.date`, `dt.timedelta`).
+- Code and comment lines shoudl be <= 100 characters wide.
 - This convention applies to all source files, test files, and documentation code blocks.

+## Function and Method Declarations
+- For functions/methods with more than 2 arguments,there should be one parameter per line in order to prevent line length warnings.

 ## Doc Strings